Content on this page was generated by AI and has not been manually reviewed.

 What ports and protocols are typical for OpenVPN on ER-X?

 UDP 1194 is the most common default, but you can use TCP if you need to traverse restrictive networks.
 Ensure your firewall rules allow traffic on the chosen port and protocol.
-F5 edge client ssl vpn setup and optimization guide for enterprise remote access and best practices

 Can I combine OpenVPN with NAT on EdgeRouter X?